How well have you organized the planning?

 7. Planning skills

-The Planning skills aspect deals with the people who take care of the planning.
+The Planning skills building block deals with the people who take care of the planning.
 For example, what drives project managers is slightly different from what drives planners or resource managers.
 The question you need to ask yourself is whether these employees have the right skills for their position.

 A typical planner is well organized and pays attention to detail.
 He or she must be able to communicate and negotiate well, because a planner is the spider in the web.
 Stress resistance is also another important quality, because as a planner you can have the entire organization at your desk.